 makes it more likely that other peers will discover the new address.

-secio (short for secure input/output) is a protocol for encrypted communication that is similar to TLS 1.2, but without the
+secio (short for secure input/output) was a protocol for encrypted communication similar to TLS 1.2.

 ||circuit relay spec||go||js|